 If your cat has diabetes or is at serious risk of developing the disease, dietary interventions will be part of your treatment plan.
-It's important to discuss diet with your veterinarian first before choosing a brand of food.
+This means you need a diabetic-friendly cat food option, and it's important to discuss diet with your veterinarian before choosing a brand of food.
 Your vet may recommend removing dry food entirely from your cat's diet as dry food is generally higher in carbs.

 Diets for felines with diabetes are primarily high-protein and low in carbohydrates.
 This means cat food made with quality proteins such as chicken, fish, and beef.
 Ingredients to avoid include sugar and grains.
 Supplements such as taurine have also been shown to have a beneficial effect.
 When looking at food labels for off-the-shelf brands, a guide for the best caloric percentages from VetStreet is: